webmin/authentic-theme/README.md

    Theme provides an extended support for operations with table rows.
 It's easy to select current row by simply `right-clicking` on it with the mouse (on mobile device `long-tap`).
 Regular `click` on the row will take you to the row's main link;
 6. Default tab after logging in doesn't work<br>
    You need to set _Authentic Theme_ as default globally.
 To do so, go to _Webmin->Webmin Configuration->Themes_.
+7. Blinking navigation menu or overall jerky theme's rendering<br>
+   This could happen to GPU driver misconfiguration on your OS.
+For more details refer to [#453](https://github.com/qooob/authentic-theme/issues/453)

 ###Development
 ####Lead developer